usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.6.3* Parking Spaces

 Accessible parking spaces shall be at least 96 in (2440 mm) wide.
 Parking access aisles shall be part of an accessible route to the building or facility entrance and shall comply with 4.3.
-Two accessible parking spaces may share a common access aisle (see <a href="91standards_figures/fig9.htm" title="Fig. 9">Fig. 9</a>).
+Two accessible parking spaces may share a common access aisle (see [Fig. 9](#figure9)).
 Parked vehicle overhangs shall not reduce the clear width of an accessible route.
 Parking spaces and access aisles shall be level with surface slopes not exceeding 1:50 (2%) in all directions.

+{% figure Figure 9 %}
+{% asset design-standards/fig_9_dimensions_of_parking_spaces.gif alt="figure 9" %}
+{% figcaption %}
+<strong> Dimensions of Parking Spaces.</strong> The access aisle shall be a minimum of 60 inches (1525 mm) wide for cars except a minimum of 96 inches (2440 mm) wide for van-accessible parking spaces.
+The width of the parking space shall be a minimum of 96 inches (2440 mm).
+The accessible route connected to the access aisle shall be a minimum of 36 inches (915 mm) wide.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.6.4* Signage